Director Luca Guadagnino and cinematographer Sayombhu Mukdeeprom decided early on to use only a single prime lens when making Call Me By Your Name.

 So what is the ideal focal length when trying to match the field of view to that of the human eye?
 When they were trying out different lenses, they landed on the focal lengt of 35 mm to capture the "feel" of a person watching rather than a camera filming.

-The only lens used when filming Call Me by Your Name was the 35 mm prime lens S4/i 35mm T2.0 — also known as one of the best prime lenses on the market.
+The only lens used when filming Call Me By Your Name was the 35 mm prime lens S4/i 35mm T2.0 — also known as one of the best prime lenses on the market.

 Since this film was shot on a Super 35 film camera, the 35 mm prime lens is the equivalent of a 50 mm lens on a full frame camera and a 25 mm lens on a micro four thirds camera.